 Away from training camp and the ring he indulged himself, feasting on Italian food and, despite his being married with five children, partying it up with every willing young woman he could find.
 A reporter once remarked to Willie that with his excellent footwork he must be a great dancer.
 “What’s your favourite dance?” asked the scribe.
-“The horizontal tango,” replied Willie.
+“The horizontal tango,” replied the pugilist.

-Thus, keeping Pastrano in condition and out of trouble was a full-time job.
+Thus, keeping Willie Pastrano in condition and out of trouble was a full-time job.
 His weight fluctuated to such a degree that this former featherweight even campaigned for a while as a heavyweight but, as he put it years later to Peter Heller, “When I saw Sonny Liston come on the scene, I said ‘I’m going back down where I belong.’”

 In 1963 a shot at the light heavyweight championship fell in Pastrano’s lap when two slated opponents backed out and the organizers of Harold Johnson’s title defense were looking under rocks for someone to fight him.
 Willie capitalized on his golden opportunity, boxing Johnson in his smooth, stick-and-move style and taking a close and somewhat controversial 15 round decision.